Oussama Assad

-Oussama Assaad (born 2 February 1999) is a Moroccan wrestler who competes in both freestyle and Greco-Roman styles.
+Oussama Assaad (born 1999) is a Moroccan wrestler who competes in both freestyle and Greco-Roman styles.
 He represented Morocco at the 2024 Summer Olympics in Paris, finishing 15th in the men's Greco-Roman 130 kg category.

 Career

-Assaad won the gold medal in the 125 kg freestyle category at the 2025 African Wrestling Championships held in Casablanca.
-He previously claimed the bronze medal in the 97 kg Greco-Roman event at the 2022 African Wrestling Championships in El Jadida.
+Assaad won the gold medal in the 125 kg freestyle category at the 2025 African Wrestling Championships.
+He previously claimed the bronze medal in the 97 kg Greco-Roman event at the 2022 African Wrestling Championships.

 At the 2024 Summer Olympics in Paris, Assaad competed in the men's Greco-Roman 130 kg event and finished 15th.